NePheus/capacitor-android-shortcuts/README.md

 **Dynamic shortcut**<br/>
 Tap and hold on the app icon and you will see the dynamic shortcuts in the dropdown<br/>
-=> Usage: Call the `addDynamic` method one time to add the array of dynamic shortcuts
+=> Usage: Call the `setDynamic` method one time to set the array of dynamic shortcuts

 **Pinned shortcut**<br/>
 You can add a pinned shortcut programmatically inside your app, i.e. let a customer add a favorite of an article/product/... to the home screen<br/>
-=> Usage: Call the `addPinned` method where the user wants to pin something.
+=> Usage: Call the `pin` method where the user wants to pin something.
 An alert will be shown to add the pinned shortcut to the home screen.

 ## Supported platforms